 All data in Synapse is stored in database tables, logically structured as collections of columns and rows, optionally with single-column or multi-column constraints.
 As users may name tables without the qualifier "fact" or "dim" in the table name, they may manually define a role for the table: Fact, Dimension, Outrigger (used to normalize data in dimension tables for snowflake schemas), or Staging.
 This table role does not get forward-engineered to the DDL Script.

 A fundamental feature of SQL pool is the way it can store and operate on tables across distributions.
 SQL pool supports three methods for distributing data: round-robin (default), hash and replicated.
-While this might not always be true, and therefore can be adjusted by the user, the application will assign a tole during reverse-engineering based on the following logic:
+While this might not always be true, and therefore can be adjusted by the user, the application will assign a role during reverse-engineering based on the following logic:

 - hash distribution -> fact role